linuxboot/linuxboot.org/content/_index.md

 LinuxBoot is a firmware for modern servers that replaces specific firmware functionality like the UEFI DXE phase with a Linux kernel and runtime.

+It started as *NERF* in January 2017 at Google.

+LinuxBoot is a Linux Foundation project and as such has a [technical charter]( ../../docs/Technical_Charter_01_25_18.pdf).

 ### Why?

 *   Improves boot reliability by replacing lightly-tested firmware drivers with